1ee7/code_4serf/raspi/Readme.txt

-this is for the raspi
+this is for the raspi;
+mode 1 add the function for read and write the configure.ini